devanshugupta27/supplyframe-challenge/README.md

 ## Test

-A couple of Backend Test has been specified for our app.
-To start the tests, please provide the following command inside root folder to Terminal:
+A couple of Backend Test has been defined in the tests folder.
+To start the tests, please run the following command inside root folder to Terminal:

 <code> npm test</code>

+# Thank You!

 Thank you!
 I hope you liked the app.